How to Grow Income and Keep Donors with Monthly Giving

 - They appreciate the charity's need for long-term, reliable income and are happy to help.

 - They enjoy the convenience.
-They can set it up once and not have to worry about it for a long time.
+They can set it up once through a credit card or by preauthorization with their bank and not have to worry about it for a long time.

 Are there drawbacks to a recurring gift program?

 The benefits of recurring donations far outweigh any challenges, but there are a few cautions to keep in mind.

 - You must educate your donors about the program and convince them that it is safe and reliable.
 Most consumers have become comfortable with online shopping, banking, ticket purchases, and more.
 Even while online scams and fraud seem to grab the headlines, consumers have become savvier about how to protect themselves online.
 If your nonprofit brand is good, you are transparent about how you use your donors' money and have all your technological ducks in a row, it shouldn't be too difficult to convince donors to adopt monthly giving.

 - You do have to keep your donors' information up to date.That includes their addresses, bank accounts if they choose the option of automatic withdrawals, and safekeeping of credit card numbers and expiration dates.